Get insider access

 7. Best In-Ear Monitor Headphones

-If you're looking for wired in-ears with high sound quality, the MOONDROP Blessing 3 are the best in-ear monitors (IEMs) we've tested.
+If you're looking for wired in-ears that prioritize sound quality, the MOONDROP Blessing 3 are the best in-ear monitors (IEMs) we've tested.
 These wired in-ears don't have features like ANC or a mic, but you can buy a separate cable with an in-line mic if you want to make calls.
 However, unlike most earbuds, they use a hybrid driver design to improve sound quality and have a very neutral sound profile.
 They accurately reproduce the bass's thump, punch, and boom, while instruments and vocals sound clear and accurate.
 They're very well-built and comfortable, with earbuds made of plastic and stainless steel.
 Their cables loop around your ears to keep them in place even when you're moving your head around a lot.
-Despite the lack of ANC, they passively block out an impressive amount of mid-range and high-pitched noise, so you won't hear as much background chit-chat or humming from an A/C unit.
+Despite the lack of ANC, they passively block out an impressive amount of mid-range and high-pitched noise, so you won't hear as much background chit-chat and clinking glasses in a cafe.

-However, their price might be a bit much if you're not looking for a premium pair of IEMs.
-The MOONDROP Aria are much more budget-friendly and have a similar wired design.
-Their sound is also quite neutral, but they don't reproduce bass as well, and they have a less well-balanced mid-range, which can make instruments and vocals sound pushed back.
-They lack the Blessing 3's premium build and won't block out nearly as much noise.
-Still, they offer good audio quality and a versatile sound profile at a much more affordable price.
+However, the Blessing 3's price matches their status as premium IEMs.
+As an alternative, the TRUTHEAR x Crinacle ZERO: RED are a much more budget-friendly wired design option.
+Their sound is also quite neutral, but they don't reproduce treble as accurately, yielding a comparatively duller top end.
+They lack the Blessing 3's premium build and hybrid driver design, and they won't block out nearly as much low-pitched noise.
+Still, they offer good audio quality and a versatile sound profile at an affordable price.

 See our review